 Foodies will be happy to find their share of Zagat rated restaurants and excellent street food.
 There are plenty of festivals throughout the year in Barbados, too!

 So, if you want the best stay possible, try booking a room at the Yellow Bird Hotel in Christ Church.
-Guest rooms here are well-priced at around $100 per night, offer stunning panoramas of the ocean from private balconies, and are just a short, 11-minute walk away from Worthing Beach.
+Guest rooms here are well-priced at around $100 per night.
+They offer stunning panoramas of the ocean from private balconies.
+Plus, it’s just a short, 11-minute walk away from Worthing Beach.

-Additionally, the historic George Washing House is a mere 4 kilometers away and is a fantastic place to visit after savoring a sumptuous complimentary breakfast besdie the onsite pool and garden.
+Additionally, the historic George Washing House is a mere 4 kilometers away.
+It’s a fantastic place to visit after savoring a sumptuous complimentary breakfast beside the onsite pool and garden.

 And after a full day of exploring, relax in one of the hotel’s well-appointed studios or suites.
-Children under 11 are allowed to stay for free and all of these gorgeous spaces include free WIFI, flat-screen TVs, sofa beds, kitchenettes, and anything else you might need for a beautiful long-term stay.
+Children under 11 are allowed to stay for free.
+All of these gorgeous spaces include free WIFI, flat-screen TVs, sofa beds, kitchenettes, and anything else you might need for a beautiful long-term stay.